 - their personal identification; communication means, location and contact details, and

-- any other information the Customer chooses to store on the LONEALERT system.
+- any other information the Customer chooses to store on systems providing by Advance IT Solutions Limited

 We may also receive information about you from third parties in connection with our services.